wp-kit/theme/README.md

 `wp-kit/theme:2.*` depends on several wp-kit components which were originally a part of ```wp-kit/core```.

 This major change in `wp-kit/theme:2.*` is to allow more flexibility in adding ServiceProviders to `wp-kit/theme` and results in an unavoidable overhaul that deems `wp-kit/core` redundant.

+These documentaton for these features have been broken down into links to individual component repository README files:

 [Read Docs for V2](v2/README.md)